Updated: Feb 7

-The anger is a good indication that something is going on that is not of benefit to you.
+The anger is a good indication that something is going on that is not in agreement with you at some level, in some way.
 It is helpful to find out what the reasons are and to address them a healthy way.
 You can learn to do this using tools such as reflection, talking, journaling, inner inquiry etc. The reason(s) will become clearer as you practice.

-Examples of reasons that may come up, could be that some injustice or mistreatment is occurring.
+Examples of reasons that may come up, could be that some injustice or mistreatment is occurring or re occurring.
 This is what we then explore and express.

 3) Focus on expressing the reason(s) for the anger not the anger itself.

 Many of us, as children, did not experience a time when someone said to us “you did so and so and it made me angry, I did not expect it of you.
 I would like to discuss this with you, so we can move forward”.
 This is a healthy way to express anger.